The one with the embarrassingly bad beast.

 - The Archimandrite gets the prize: Grendel explains basically his whole plan (he plans the king's wedding, his funeral and his wife's second wedding in less than a minute) and the Archimandrite doesn't seem to remark anything strange.

 - As Long as It Sounds Foreign: "Gracht" is Dutch for "city canal" or "moat".
-The actors make a valiant attempt at pronouncing it, but only get the "a" and "t" right and noticably struggle with the "ch" throughout the story.
+The actors make a valiant attempt at pronouncing it, but only get the "a" and "t" right and noticeably struggle with the "ch" throughout the story.
 (The "g", "r" and "ch" should actually all be guttural/rolling.)
 As later heard in "Arc Of Infinity" and "Vincent And The Doctor", this started a time-honoured tradition of no Doctor Who actor ever being able to pronounce Dutch.
 Of course, since the story takes place on another planet altogether, this comes with an easy Hand Wave here.

 - Bilingual Bonus / Visual Pun: Dutch speakers will note that Grendel escapes by jumping into the gracht (moat) of castle Gracht.

 - Costume Porn: Romana's purple and green hat-coat-trouser ensemble, which is apparently fashionable on Tara.
-In reality, Mary Tamm herself actually designed this costume.
+In reality, Mary Tamm herself designed this costume.

 - Damsel in Distress: Princess Strella can't care for herself as well as Romana can.